Achievable logoAchievable logo

 Partial prime factorization factor tree of 1430

-Now we’re left with just 10 to be factored, and the prime factors of 10 will be our values for x and y:
+Now you’re left with 10 to factor.
+The prime factors of 10 will be the remaining values for x and y:

 Partial prime factorization factor tree of 1430